ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 When used in text, the corresponding terms are capitalized.
 To ensure readability, only a core set of terms is included in this section.

+The terms "header", "payload", and "to-be-signed bytes" are defined in {{RFC9052}}.

 Append-only Log (Ledger):

 : the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym, Log or Ledger.